colinnewell/pcap2mysql-log/README.md

 onto large chunks of data in memory.
 Very large capture files may be a struggle to process.

+There is also a quick tool for turning the data from the tool into a quick summary.

+    pcap2mysql-log test/captures/big-data.pcap | pcap2mysql-summaries

+This embeds a go template that translates the json output to something more textual.
+This is rather rough right now.

 ## Building

 This program requires libpcap to build and run.
 On Linux you typically install